joshrobertson3/mixedMessages/README.md

 - Build a SQL database to store words used for easy retrival,
 - Create a widget to display a random sentence at various times of the day.

-This is my very first end-to-end project in JavaScript.
-I only started learning to code in May 2025 :smiley:
+This is my very first end-to-end project in JavaScript. :smiley:

 I'm keen to continue building on this project as I continue my journey!